 Her booming laughter filled the sky, causing nearby attack saucers to veer off into drunken whirls.
 Some regained their bearings, others spun out and crashed against the hills.

 “Her laugh,” Peter hissed.
 “Somehow, she’s weaponized it.”

-Her bone-quaking guffaw rattled their minds.
+Dee let loose with another guffaw.
 Once again, ANOS’s aircraft zig-zagged randomly, like smoke-addled bees.

 Peter tapped the center console.
 “Hey—BF.
 Need some help here.”

 Bitefighter’s six-inch hologram appeared on the glassy black holopanel, wearing a World War I-style flying hat and oversized aviator goggles.
 He put his hands on his hips, and stuck his potbelly out, grinning widely.
 He gave them a double thumbs-up, then he was gone.

 “Peter…” Eun’s voice lilted with warning.
 “They’re catching up!”

 Before Peter could reply, a thick cable made of braided light emerged from the left side of the steering wheel.
 A glowing coil snaked up to his forehead, connecting to a translucent iris that glimmered into existence between his eyes.
 As the coil linked with his third-eye pupil, shining veins spread out from the connection, ensconcing his head in a web of light.